cardano-scaling/website/monthly/2025-09-monthly.md

 In September, we have completed the following events:

 - Released the new distribution [`2537`](https://github.com/input-output-hk/mithril/releases/tag/2537.0)
-- Stabilization of the ledger state snapshot converter command in the Mithril client CLI
+- Stabilized the ledger state snapshot converter command in the Mithril client CLI
 - Stabilized the incremental Cardano database certification backend.

 In October, the following events are planned: